Comparing Energy Input: Mechanical Centrifugal Dryers vs Air Drying

 Mechanical Centrifugal Dryers: High Impact, Low Cost

-Located immediately after the washing line, the centrifugal dryer is the “heavy lifter.”
+Located immediately after the washing line, the industrial centrifugal dryer (also called a centrifugal dewatering machine or simply a plastic dryer in many recycling plants) is the “heavy lifter” of the drying stage.

 Operational Principle